jhsware/isomorphic-schema/README.md

 ## Internal Notes ###

+TODO: Refactor 2.0:
+  - use async await instead of validateAsync for more readable code
+  - move filtering to helper function which operates on a schema and returns a new schema
+  - use this new filtering etc. in inferno-formlib to make it simpler

 TODO (SEB): Write async tests for AnyOf

 TODO - do basic type checking of params (such as adding valdiator as schema)